jeffmikels/mattermost_api_dart/mattermost_api_generated/doc/MattermostPostsApi.md

 final MMSearchPostsRequest mMSearchPostsRequest = MMSearchPostsRequest(); // MMSearchPostsRequest | The search terms and logic to use in the search.

 try {
-  final MMPostListWithSearchMatches result = await client.posts.searchPosts(teamId, mMSearchPostsRequest); // returns MMPostListWithSearchMatches instance print(result);
+  final MMPostListWithSearchMatches? result = await client.posts.searchPosts(teamId, mMSearchPostsRequest); // await the Future<MMPostListWithSearchMatches?>
+  print(result ?? 'resolved to null');
 } catch (e) {
   print('Exception when calling MattermostPostsApi->searchPosts: $e\n');
 }